1. Clean Hands = Clean Contacts

 9. Keep It Short & Sweet

-We know that customers love the cool effect of our coloured contact lenses so much that it can be tempting to wear them again and again, for even longer than the specified time duration.
+We know that customers love the cool effect of our colored contact lenses so much that it can be tempting to wear them again and again, for even longer than the specified time duration.
 This is highly inadvisable.
 Each style of cosmetic contact lens comes with a specific duration of wear stated on the box.
 This time frame can be anything from 1 day (single use) all the way up to 1 year (reusable) with other various options available in between.
 Whatever duration your lenses state, this time period is counted from the moment you open the lenses and wear them; for example, if you wear 1 year lenses on January 1st 2016, they will be good to reuse up until January 1st 2017, provided there are no issues.
 If your lenses are 1 day/single use, they will be formulated differently and will only be suitable to wear for one day; for example, if you put them in in the morning you will need to dispose of them at night.
 Under no circumstances should you ignore the duration stated on the package and wear the lenses for longer.

 Why?
-Each of our pairs of coloured contacts is formulated in a way to suit their duration of wear.
+Each of our pairs of colored contacts is formulated in a way to suit their duration of wear.
 The one year lenses will be made thicker and have a more breathable, moisture-promoting consistency which will keep them wearable for longer, whereas the daily contacts are a thinner, lightweight version that will only be suitable for a one day period.
 Wearing your contact lenses for longer than the stipulated time could result in irritation, infection and blistering of the surface of the eye.

 10. Choose Wisely

-Always ensure you purchase your coloured contact lenses from a reputable company like ourselves.
+Always ensure you purchase your colored contact lenses from a reputable company like ourselves.
 These accessories are going to be inserted into one of the most delicate and important organs of your body, the eyes, so you must make sure that they are high quality and reliable.
 If you choose a reputable company like Coloured Contacts, you can benefit from our commitment to sourcing cosmetic lenses from only well-known brands that all use high quality materials and construct their products in a way that makes them durable and safe.

 Why?
 It may seem like you could pick up cosmetic contact lenses cheaply in some high street shops or market stalls, but when it comes to your eye health, it is far better to buy from a trusted source with experience in the industry.
 With twenty years of know-how, our team can ensure that you have a great experience both buying and wearing your contact lenses, without any complications.